MangoButtermilch/Unity-Grass-Instancer/README.md

   - Set the mesh and shadow option for each LOD individually

 ## Behind the scenes
-The script will also create a box where it shoots down raycasts to detect possible mesh positions For this approach I recommend using one big volume
+The script will also create a box where it shoots down raycasts to detect possible mesh positions.

+For this approach I recommend using one big volume
 ![Alt text](Screenshots/Indirect_bhs.png?raw=true "Indirect behind the scenes")